pyupio/safety/CONTRIBUTING.md

 - Any relevant logs or screenshots.
 - The version of SafetyCLI and Python you are using.

+If your bug report has security implications or involves a potential vulnerability, we encourage you to participate in our [Bug Bounty Program](https://safetycli.com/resources/bug-bounty).
+Your responsible disclosure will help us improve the security of our software and may be eligible for a reward.

 Please use the appropriate label when creating an issue:
 - `bug`: Indicates a problem that needs to be resolved.
 - `Critical`: Issues that break core functionality or pose significant security vulnerabilities.